CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

+# Building a Skype for Business Online API with Function Apps and PowerShell

 In this post, we have multiple antagonists, two victims (my sanity and the loss of almost an entire Saturday), a lost voice from screaming in frustration and an outcome.
 It's a journey (at least from my perspective), but a potentially viable outcome.

-# Intro

 In working on a project in my day job, I ran into the need to create a Resource Account from a web portal I was developing.
 I figured that it'd be pretty straightforward because there'd be a REST API endpoint somewhere I could hit, right??